 Sponsored content by LessonUp

-Here we propose 3 learning techniques to support you in the application of Rosenshine’s Principles of Education in the classroom when gathering student feedback.
+In this blog post, we propose 2 learning techniques to support you in the application of Rosenshine’s Principles of Education, when you’re asking your students questions.

 This previous blog post provides a brief introduction to Rosenshine’s Principles.